Andy Murray loses to Dominic Thiem at China Open

 “I think this week I played some better tennis again,” said Bertens, who amassed 36 winners to Svitolina’s 16.
 “I think then with some pressure and playing better all the time, it’s good for me.
 It says for myself that I was growing a lot over the last few years.”

-Also, defending champion Caroline Wozniacki beat Daria Kasatkina 6-3, 7-6 (5) and will next face either Bianca Andreescu or Naomi Osaka.
+Also, defending champion Caroline Wozniacki beat Daria Kasatkina 6-3, 7-6 (5) and will next face Naomi Osaka, the two-time Grand Slam champion from Japan who served 10 aces to end Canadian U.S. Open champion Bianca Andreescu’s winning streak at 17 with a 5-7, 6-3, 6-4 victory.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports